Bacon Wrapped Stuffed Wild Duck Breasts

 Instructions

-• Wrap the sticks of cheese with the prosciutto and set each one in the middle of the individual breasts.
-Place a few slices of onion along with a halved serrano pepper on top and close the duck breast.
-Wrap each duck breast with bacon and secure with butcher's twine.
+• Wrap each cheese stick with prosciutto and place it in the center of the breast.
+Add a few slices of onion and half a serrano pepper on top, then close the duck breast.

 Join the Conversation